AmeliaBeep/FoodFeed/README.md

 ## Purpose and Value

 ### Application Purpose
 To demonstrate the ability to create a website where users can intuitively perform CRUD operations.
+For the purpose of showcasing features it has pre-made content with posts, comments and users.

 ### User Value